Blog

 The foundation for doing hard things is not punishment or even reward, but support and care.
 This foundation enables us to transcend discomfort by leaning into it, relishing discomfort, and feeling like we have input, voice, choice, opportunities to grow, and remain connected to our mission and purpose.
 Magness writes, “Having a strong purpose acts as a turbo boost…when our pursuits match our purpose, we persist for much longer” (258).

-Rev. Dr. Joshua Clough serves as Location Pastor for Resurrection Overland Park.
-Joshua also partners with our ShareChurch team as Director of the ShareChurch Academy to provide practical leadership resources to pastors and other leaders.
-Joshua completed his doctorate in Practical Theology and Leadership at Fuller Theological Seminary.
+Joshua Clough served as Location Pastor for Resurrection Overland Park.
+He completed his doctorate in Practical Theology and Leadership at Fuller Theological Seminary.
 He runs marathons, ultra-marathons, and because he grew up in Seattle, drinks a lot of coffee.